guannan-git/ECE408_Project/README.md

     rai -p <project-folder>

-Note that the `<project-folder>` path should point to the root of this repository.

 This will upload your project directory to rai and move it to `/src`, where the execution specified in `rai_build.yml` will occur.